-Leftists have often wielded the slogan “My Body My Choice” in protesting any attempts by the government to limit a woman’s right to a free and safe abortion.
+Leftists have often wielded the slogan “My Body My Choice” in protesting any attempts by the government to limit a woman’s right to obtain a safe abortion.
 It is highly ironic, then, that some among them should now be agitating vociferously for the universal vaccination of people worldwide against COVID-19.
 The “Listen to the Science” crowd immediately shuts down anyone who dares to suggest that the decision about whether to allow foreign substances to be injected into their own body should remain the prerogative of individuals themselves.
 They denounce anyone who resists the call to vaccination as “antivax,” even when they are not vulnerable to the disease in question and have no problem whatsoever with time-tested vaccines.
 Those who express any hesitation whatsoever to roll up their sleeves are ridiculed as “antiscience,” even when they are in fact scientists by profession.
 When none of those inflammatory insults work, there is always the tried-and-true “selfishness” charge: you are a selfish, heartless human being if you are not willing to vaccinate yourself to protect other people from death.

 Let us look soberly at the scientific facts, setting to one side all possible conspiracy mongering about 5G, microchips, the World Economic Forum’s “Great Reset,” chemtrails or anything else.
 First, COVID-19 is highly contagious but nowhere near as deadly as the pandemics of the past, and it specifically targets elderly persons with other health problems.
 An overall 99.5+% survival rate is not the sort of danger which would ordinarily lead a healthy young person to undertake a risky regimen to protect him- or herself.
 Why “risky”?
 At the most fundamental level, because safe and effective vaccines have always required years to produce and test, invariably involving, as they do, unknown side effects.
 The reason for this can be summed up in a simple, undeniable phrase: human variability.

 For any trait, sensitivity, capacity, etc., found in human beings, its distribution can be plotted over a bell curve with a tiny percentage of people occupying the extreme ends of the curve.
 Those people are the “outliers,” who will be much more (or less) sensitive to a particular environmental factor than is the average person.
 Perhaps the simplest way of thinking about this human variability and its relevance to the vaccine issue is in terms of food allergies.
 No one knows that they suffer from a peanut allergy, for example, until their body encounters peanuts.
 Similarly, a person with Celiac disease will discover this fact only upon consuming gluten.
-When vaccines are manufactured, they contain scores of components with which a given person’s body may never have come in contact before.
+When vaccines are manufactured, they contain components with which a given person’s body may never have come in contact before.
 Most people will not be harmed by any of the components, as the vaccines have been rigorously tested on other animals even before human trials begin.
 Once extensive, long-term testing in large groups of human subjects has been completed, then the company producing the vaccine can assert with confidence that the risk to patients is quite low.
 The risk is never zero, however, just as the risk incurred by doing anything whatsoever is never zero.
-There will always be some people who are more sensitive than others, and they may end up being harmed by one or another of the many components of any vaccine.
+There will always be some people who are more sensitive than others, and they may end up being harmed by one or another of the components of any vaccine.
 There is nothing mysterious or conspiratorial about any of this, and in fact it is precisely why vaccine manufacturers insist that, before distributing their product widely, they must be granted indemnity in the event of the unforeseen and unpredictable side effects upon a tiny percentage of those inoculated.

 All of this to say: there is always risk involved in taking a vaccine.
 People decide for themselves, for example, whether or not they should take the seasonal flu vaccine, the reported efficacy of which has ranged from 19% to 48% over the past five years.
 This implies, according to epidemiologists themselves (not “antivaxers” or conspiracy theorists), that more than half of the people vaccinated have not been helped by the flu shot in the least.
 Were any of them harmed?
 It is difficult to say, because people become ill and die all the time, and there are usually far too many variables working simultaneously to be able to single out the cause of post-vaccine harm, particularly when the subjects are already elderly and frail.
 Those who sing the praises of the annual flu vaccine, including the public relations teams behind the aggressive marketing campaigns launched by governments to encourage their citizens to undergo vaccination, generally seem to believe that the efficacy rate is much higher than it is.
 From a consideration of the marketing material alone, one would be forgiven for concluding that the flu shot is rationally obligatory and 100% effective and safe.
 Having once examined the statistics, however, there is some cause for restraint.